 Following your arrest you will be taken to the jail where you will be processed.

-This is where the state must show that they have sufficient evidence to charge you with a crime.
-Even if you weren’t arrested and were issued a summons, you will have a show cause hearing.
-Attorney representation is crucial at every stage of the court process, even these early ones.
+A Clerk Magistrate’s hearing is where the state must show that they have sufficient evidence to charge you with a crime.
+If you weren’t arrested but were mailed or issued a criminal summons, you will have a show cause hearing.

 Your arraignment is where you will be brought before the court and formally informed of the charges against you.
 This is where you will have your first opportunity to enter a plea.
 Typically, if you do not have an attorney present by this time, the court will enter a plea of “not guilty” on your behalf.

 Finding an attorney to walk you through all of the stages of the criminal court process is crucial and the sooner you do so, the better.
 Entering a plea is a serious matter and shouldn’t be taken lightly.
 Contact me today for some free legal advice on your case and how you should best proceed.

 At the arraignment, the judge will likely also visit the issue of bail.

 Bail can be set when you are initially arrested and also set or revisited during many stages of the court process.
 Essentially, bail is the court’s way on ensuring you will return for future court dates.
 You put forth a sum of money and when you fulfill your obligation to the court, that money can be returned to you.

 There are several things the judge will consider when issuing bail.